 What is a bungee program?

 Like many innovative workplace practices, bungee programs can be traced back to Google.
-The tech giant’s bungee program encourages employees take part in a temporary job placement, preferably in a department very different from the one they just came from.
+The tech giant’s bungee program encourages employees to take part in temporary job placements, preferably in a department very different from the one they just came from.
 This gives Google employees an opportunity to challenge themselves and push their boundaries without leaving the company.

 Bungee programs have been said to increase employee loyalty at the company that in 2013 famously had some of the least loyal staff in the US.
-However, Google also offer a wide array of benefits to employees such as free haircuts, gyms, swimming pools, ping pong tables, football tables, video games and even massages; so why wouldn’t employees be happy there?
+However, Google also offers a wide array of benefits to employees such as free haircuts, gyms, swimming pools, ping pong tables, football tables, video games, and even massages; so why wouldn’t employees be happy there?

-Inspired by Google, Hootsuite have decided to introduce their own version of the bungee program.
-CEO Ryan Holmes wrote on Linkedin that he “wondered if we could flesh out a more robust version of this—with clear rules and guidelines—in our own company.”
+Inspired by Google, Hootsuite has decided to introduce their own version of the bungee program.
+CEO Ryan Holmes wrote on Linkedin that he “wondered if we could flesh out a more robust version of this—with clear rules and guidelines—in our own company”.
 He named this altered recipe for employee loyalty the ‘stretch program’.